mh-skjelvareid/massimal/dataset_publishing/readme_uav_rgb_imaging.md

 For datasets processed with ODM, the original images are included, as well as the output products of the processing.
-For datasets processed with Pix4D, the processing outputs (at least the orthomosaic) is included, but the original images are not included.
+For datasets processed with Pix4D, the processing outputs (at least the orthomosaic) are included, but the original images are not included.
 Open the report under the `report` subfolder to determine which method was used for a specific dataset.